11 Money Rules You Need to Have Memorized Before You’re 40

 Invest in real estate

 More and more young adults are putting off buying a home in favor of the flexibility of renting, but that is a mistake, according to Dearing.
 “Real estate isn’t just for rich barons!
 A home is the number one wealth-building asset for most people.
 The return on homes is consistently better than the stock market,” she explains.
 The one caveat is that you must have enough cash saved for a 20 percent down payment, she adds.
-(Get ahead of the game with the secrets your real estate agent won’t tell you for free!)
 But if a house is totally out of reach right now, consider going in on a rental property with a family member or even adding more real estate stocks to your portfolio.

 Look for identity theft